Atomic Bear vs NVioAsport 20-in-1: Which Is Better in 2026?

 Get the Atomic Bear if...

-• You value a proven brand with nearly 3,000 verified reviews
+- You value a proven brand with nearly 3,000 verified reviews — see our full Atomic Bear review for details

 Get the NVioAsport 20-in-1 if...

-• You want fishing tools, hex wrenches, and a phone stand built right in
+- You want fishing tools, hex wrenches, a mini knife, and a phone stand built right in

 The NVioAsport claims 20 functions including an SOS LED, thermometer, compass, whistle, fire starter, bottle opener, phone stand, hex wrenches, ruler, wrench set, fishing tools, and a multi-tool card.
 The Atomic Bear has 5 tools: compass, fire starter, whistle, scraper, and cutting hook.
-The NVioAsport count is generous — some functions are variations of the same hex wrench — but it still has significantly more utility built in.
+The NVioAsport count is generous — some functions are variations of the same hex wrench — but it still packs four times the utility into one buckle.

 Which has more paracord — Atomic Bear or NVioAsport?